 Then there’s building a website and writing her bio and more.
 As she puts it, “It’s been an adventure.”, but Jennifer says, “I’ve got a little fire started under me, I’m real excited.”
 She admits that she is glad she has had the past 9 years to grow as a person and professionally, thus allowing her the time to find her creative voice.
 That voice is one of a love of nature and she is inspired deeply by it.

 Mallards by Jennifer Nelson

 Jennifer is also a photographer and uses her photographs as both an artistic reference and inspiration, but also is now entering photography shows as well.
-“Pretty much all of my photography is based off of nature and wildlife.”
+“Pretty much all of my photography is based on nature and wildlife.”
 She further explains, “That’s where I draw my inspiration, it feeds me.”
 She always thought she would end up in a city, but this twist in her life has allowed her to find that voice she spoke about.
 She’s grounded and has found a sense of place.
 One which is now allowing her to grow as an artist.
-I firmly believe this path was always in her and she’s walking it well, while stopping to smell the roses and we wish her well!
+I firmly believe this path was always in her and she’s walking it well while stopping to smell the roses and we wish her well!

 To read more about Jennifer and find her upcoming show please visit JenniferNelsonArtworks.com